How do I prepare for travel?

 In many cases, the host institution or organisation may provide you with relevant information regarding accommodation.
 It’s a good idea to do some research online to familiarise yourself with the area you will be living.
 If you are looking for temporary accommodation when you arrive in your host country, make sure you book for at least two weeks.

-Please do not book any accommodation until after you have received
+Please do not book any accommodation until after you have received a formal acceptance from the host institution.

 When you arrive